-StageWrite is all about new writing for theatre.
-It’s an annual festival, the only one of its kind in Bedford, and now in 2019 is moving into its seventh year.
+StageWrite is a hot house for the development of new writing for theatre, and 2022 is its ninth year.
 We’re delighted to partner with The Place Theatre, the home of StageWrite since 2013

 What is StageWrite?

-Previous StageWrite plays have gone on to be developed and performed at other venues: ‘Confetti’ by Tim Foley (2013); ‘Philadelphia’ by Jonathan Bousted (2014); ‘Intercourse’ by Jonathan Skinner (2015); ‘Failing At Failing’ by Serafina Cusack (2017) and ‘Forty-Two Times Around The Sun’ by Chris Pike (2018).
+Previous StageWrite plays have gone on to be developed and performed as fully rehearsed, off-script productions: ‘Confetti’ by Tim Foley (2013); ‘Philadelphia’ by Jonathan Bousted (2014); ‘Intercourse’ by Jonathan Skinner (2015); ‘Failing At Failing’ by Serafina Cusack (2017); ‘Forty-Two Times Around The Sun’ by Chris Pike (2018) and ‘Little Shining Eyes’ by Poppy Hollman (2018).

 Who is StageWrite?